Memphis police release photos of suspects in rapper Young Dolph's fatal shooting - KTVZ

 By Aya Elamroussi and Chris Boyette, CNN

-Police have released surveillance photos of two suspects they believe killed rapper Young Dolph.
+Memphis police have released surveillance photos of two suspects they believe killed rapper Young Dolph as he was reportedly buying cookies at a popular local store on Wednesday.

-The Memphis Police Department said it obtained video surveillance showing two suspects getting out of a white two-door Mercedes Benz armed with firearms and approaching the rapper as he was inside a cookie shop on Wednesday.
-The suspects, whose faces were partially covered, shot Young Dolph several times before fleeing the scene.
+The police department said it obtained video surveillance showing the suspects getting out of a white two-door Mercedes-Benz armed with firearms and approaching the rapper as he was inside the shop.
+The suspects, whose faces were partially covered, shot Young Dolph several times before fleeing the scene, police said.

-Young Dolph, whose real name is Adolph Robert Thornton Jr., was killed inside Makeda’s Homemade Butter Cookies while making a purchase at the popular shop in Memphis.
+Young Dolph, whose real name is Adolph Robert Thornton Jr., was killed inside Makeda’s Homemade Butter Cookies.
 The 36-year-old rapper is survived by two children.

 The police department posted the photos on its Twitter account, noting that no arrests have been made, and the investigation is ongoing.

 “This shooting is another example of the senseless gun violence we are experiencing locally and nationwide.
-Our hearts go out to the Thornton family and all who are affected by this horrific act of violence,” Memphis Police Chief Cerelyn “CJ” Davis said.
+Our hearts go out to the Thornton family and all who are affected by this horrific act of violence,” Memphis Police Chief Cerelyn “CJ” Davis said Wednesday.

+Memphis Mayor Jim Strickland tweeted Young Dolph’s death “serves as another reminder of the pain that violent crime brings with it.
+My thoughts and prayers are with his family and friends.”

 Young Dolph was a native of Chicago who grew up in Memphis.
 He released his debut album, “King of Memphis” in 2016, and he’s also known for “Rich Slave,” which dropped in 2020 and rose to No. 5 on the Billboard 200 chart.